openproblems-bio/openproblems/src/tasks/batch_integration/README.md

 representation is then evaluated using sets of metrics that capture how well batch effects are removed and whether biological variance is conserved.
-We have based this particular task on the latest, and most extensive benchmark of single-cell data integration methods
+We have based this particular task on the latest, and most extensive benchmark of single-cell data integration methods.
-\[@luecken2022benchmarking\].

 ## Authors & contributors